1 Million Turtles Community Conservation Program

 Replacement

 The experiment is to evaluate predation by foxes.
-We can not replace foxes, but we have replaced live turtle eggs with unfertilised chicken eggs, which will serve as a model for fox predation on turtle nests.
+We cannot replace foxes, but we have replaced live turtle eggs with unfertilised chicken eggs, which will serve as a model for fox predation on turtle nests.

 Reduction